Hantian0116/bb/README.md

 there is no need to install, clone the repository and adjust the settings in `md2html.sh` so that it would piping files to your `/var/www/html/` directory.

+## configuration

+edit `./bin/bb.conf` to configure the draft and the webpage directory to your taste.

 ## usage

 the `bb-ls.sh`, `bb-rm.sh`, and `bb-add.sh` are the basic utilities for **list**, **remove**, and **add** posts. there is no namespace management thing, you are responsible to your nomenclatures, for example if you add two post with the same **title**, say 'A post', then `./bb-rm.sh 'A post'` will remove both entries. avoid doing that.